TopperClausen/TopperClausen/README.md

 # Hi I'm Thomas 👋

-## Big Node and npm enthusiast doing both frontend and backend work.
+## Big Node, .NET and Ruby On Rails enthusiast.

 ## Currently looking for work